-Once additional information is available, it will be posted here.
+Unfortunately, there are few details about when or how these votes will happen, but once additional information is available, it will be posted here.

 More about Bill 29

-Last year, the Manitoba Government introduced Bill 29, The Health Sector Bargaining Unit Review Act, which will dramatically change labour relations in the health care sector.
+In 2017, the Manitoba Government introduced Bill 29, The Health Sector Bargaining Unit Review Act, which will dramatically change labour relations in the health care sector.
 These changes will affect union members working in health care.